JMaxtos/TheOdinProject/README.md

 Welcome to my **Odin Projects Repository**, where I showcase my journey through [The Odin Project](https://www.theodinproject.com/), an incredible open-source curriculum for learning web development.

-This repository contains my solutions to the projects I completed during the **Foundations Course**, providing a solid base in essential web development skills.
+This repository contains my solutions to the projects I completed during the course, providing a solid base in essential web development skills.
 I will continue my path but still didn't decide which one

 🌐 **[View My Main Projects Page](https://jmaxtos.github.io/TheOdinProject/)**